 If you’ve always wanted to create a resort-style experience in your backyard, a swimming pool is a must-have.
 Nothing beats slipping into your own pool to cool off on a hot summer afternoon or to unwind after a long day.
-Here are five pool contractors you’ll need to consider hiring when building a backyard pool for your home.

 The path to a new pool begins with a design, so first, meet with a pool designer to discuss your vision for your pool.